Crafting a Career Change Resume: Tips and Examples

 A career change resume is a type of resume aimed at helping job seekers switch from one work field to another.
 It typically includes a resume summary or statement detailing a professional’s intent to shift careers and relevant, transferable skills.
 Career transition resumes are commonly used alongside a cover letter that also describes the worker’s motivation for changing careers.

-Career switch resumes are crucial for changing from one line or work to another – even if you possess the skills to change jobs, the hiring manager won’t know unless you lay it out for them.
-Recruiters may not be familiar with your role history and you can help them understand the relevance.
+Change career resumes are crucial for switching from one line or work to another – even if you possess the skills to change jobs, the hiring manager won’t know unless you lay it out for them.
+Recruiters may not be familiar with your role history, but you can help them understand its relevance.
 For example, a marketing professional may know how to use a CRM, and you can describe how this makes you a great fit for a sales position.

 There are many ways to design your resume for unique situations, like crafting a creative resume that displays graphic design skills.
 For more insights and tips, browse our resume articles.